 Metric is missing logs data

-There are a few possible reasons for missing data in logs-based metrics:
+There are several possible reasons for missing data in logs-based metrics:

 New log entries might not match your metric's logs filter.
 A logs-based metric gets data from matching log entries that are received after the metric is created.
 Stackdriver Logging does not backfill the metric from previous log entries.